-- Each phase can be performed manually, but that is resource-consuming and extremely inefficient when the amount of data or the size of your business increases.
+- You can perform each phase manually, but that is resource-consuming and extremely inefficient – especially when the amount of data or the size of your business increases.

-- You can manage each phase – this means taking one step beyond performing wholly manual tasks.
+- It is possible to manage each phase – but this means taking one step beyond performing wholly manual tasks.
 It requires automation, workflow definition, and content management practices.

-- After that, you can establish capabilities, from data mining to knowledge creation, from case management to records management.
+- After that, you can establish capabilities, from data mining to knowledge creation – and from case management to records management.

 - Predictable process capabilities enable your business to take a step toward powerful analytics and automation.
 This enables you to progress to cognitive business.

 - As the increasing complexity of your information starts to become disruptive, process capabilities become more about optimizing your business.
-Big Data, machine learning, artificial intelligence and information governance are key solution areas here.
+Big Data, machine learning, artificial intelligence, and information governance are the key solution areas here.

-At first, we can use manual entry templates, but as the amount of data increases, we need automated data capture and recognition.
+At first, we can use manual entry templates, but as the number of data increases, we need automated data capture and recognition.
 Automatic data capturing and recognition (or identification) means automatically identifying objects, collecting data from them and entering it to computer systems.
-All without human involvement.
-Basic example would be an invoice.
+And all this without human involvement.
+A basic example would be an invoice.
 There are many ways to do this and our solutions are mainly focused on optical character recognition (OCR).
 It is suitable for printed text recognition.

 Unstructured data challenge

 There is structured data such as tax returns that have always completely same structure.
 This data is the easiest to capture and doesn’t need special applications.
-However, majority of data is in semi-structured (such as invoices, purchase orders) or unstructured (such as letters, contracts, articles) form.
+However, the majority of data is in semi-structured (such as invoices, purchase orders) or unstructured (such as letters, contracts, articles) form.
 This data might have various appearances.
 Or the data form can be completely flexible.
-Semi-structured and unstructured data needs special applications and solutions to be captured.
+Semi-structured and unstructured data needs, after all, special applications and solutions to be captured.

 As the data capture process becomes established, we can implement data-mining solutions and practices.
-After that, we can consider using descriptive analytics–statistics that describe your collected data.
-At this stage we can implement neural networks, technologies such as IBM Big Insights and various artificial intelligence approaches.
+After that, we can also consider using descriptive analytics–statistics that describe your collected data.
+At this stage, we can implement neural networks, technologies such as IBM Big Insights and various artificial intelligence approaches.